 Komodo's Blockchain Security Service is already demonstrating its functionality and efficacy.
-Six different blockchains are already receiving Blockchain Security as a Service from Komodo: GAME Credits, Kreds, Einsteinium, SUQA, and GIN Coin.
+Blockchains receiving Blockchain Security as a Service from Komodo include SmartFi, Pirate Chain, Gleec, Einsteinium, and dozens of others.

 There are many small- and mid-sized blockchain projects with plenty of potential, but also plenty of vulnerability.
 Komodo hopes to provide the protection necessary for these new projects—and the blockchain industry as a whole—to grow and prosper.
 Every project deserves the opportunity to succeed or fail on its own merit, without outside interference from malevolent actors.

 However, it’s difficult for small blockchain projects to develop a peer to peer network powerful enough to ward off attackers.
 Cryptocurrency mining on new blockchains is a risky allocation of resources, so many crypto miners prefer to put their machines to work on established blockchains.
 That way, they are more likely to see a return on their investment.